 How do I clean the oven naturally?
-Find 5 ways to clean an oven with or without baking soda
+Find 4 ways to clean an oven without baking soda and 1 recipe using baking soda.

 Most of us don’t enjoy cleaning the oven, but since it must be done, I have been looking for natural ways to clean it.